ceptontech/ros/README.md

 # Cepton ROS/ROS2 drivers
-This is an issue-only repository.
-For downloads, please refer to [<link>](https://developer.cepton.com/ros)https://developer.cepton.com/ros, or the releases page here!
+This is an archive branch of the last released code for MMT lidar.